 Read more about the Kwik Trip Story and see why they are one of our favorite places.
 Any place where Gary can pick up wine and flowers to surprise me is my kind of place.

 Extra romantic foods

-Whether you are single and creating a date night or happily in a relationship, they say that food is the way to someone’s heart.
-Any of these foods will take your romantic dinner at home to the next level.
-By adding any of these romantic foods, you might get each other in the mood for love.
+Whether single and creating a date night or happily in a relationship, they say that food is the way to someone’s heart.
+These foods will take your romantic dinner at home to the next level.
+Adding any of these romantic foods might get each other in the mood for love.

 Oysters ~ Casanova allegedly ate 50 oysters a day.
 Is it possible that this is what made him so lucky in love?
 Oysters are known as an aphrodisiac.

 Chocolate ~ Chocolate brings on visions of romance and lets your partner know love is in your eyes.
-The chocolate helps the brain produce serotonin that causes you to feel good.
+Chocolate helps the brain produce serotonin, which causes you to feel good.

 Strawberries ~ are associated with the Goddess of Love, Venus.
 They are known as the Valentine fruit ~ red, heart-shaped and juicy.

-When you dip the strawberries in chocolate they become a sensual snack that make your lips extra sweet and more kissable.
+Dipping the strawberries in chocolate becomes a sensual snack that makes your lips extra sweet and more kissable.

 Finger foods ~ Sharing finger foods with someone is fun and romantic.
 It sets the stage for a fun evening.

 A charcuterie board makes a fun and romantic dinner at home, and no cooking is needed.
 Our blog post will show you how to make your own romantic charcuterie board.